 Provide Brain-Friendly Food Options

 Successful Meetings hosted a Twitter Chat on Brain-Friendly Meeting Design and one of the questions was “What types of foods should [meeting professionals] offer attendees for energy and mental stamina?”
 Many hotel chains have answered this with offerings such as MGM’s menus from Cleveland Clinic, Westin’s partnership with The Juicery and Radisson Blu’s “Brain Food” program.
 Sometimes healthy options have the reputation of being expensive, but IRF’s wellness survey uncovered the top 5 budget-friend food and beverage choices to be:

-- Water and reduced calorie drinks as default
+- Water and reduced-calorie drinks as the default

 - Fish, chicken, or lean meats